-As from the financial year 2020 the information presented to the executive Board is no longer based on underlying results but on IFRS as endorsed by the EU.
+As from the financial year 2020 the information presented to the Executive Board is no longer based on underlying results but on IFRS as endorsed by the EU.
 Previously monitoring and evaluation of ING Group's segments was based on a non-GAAP financial performance measure called underlying.
-Underlying result was derived by excluding the impact of the IFRS-EU 'IAS 39 carve-out' adjustment, special items, divestments and results from former insurance related activities from the IFRS-EU results.
+Underlying result was derived by excluding from IFRS the following: special items, the impact of divestments and results from former insurance related activities.
 In 2020 and 2019 no special items, divestments or results from former insurance related activities were recorded anymore.
-2018 included a special item of EUR 775 million special item related to the settlement agreement with the Dutch authorities on regulatory issues, as well as a EUR 90 million net result from the former Insurance activities.
+2018 included a special item of EUR 775 million related to the aforementioned settlement agreement, as well as a EUR 90 million net result from the former Insurance activities.